-East Ayrshire Council currently does not have any AQMAs.
+East Ayrshire Council currently does not have any AQMA's.
 Due to the improvement in air quality within the East Ayrshire Council area, East Ayrshire Council has no plans at present to declare an AQMA.
-Measures to improve air quality have been carried out over a number years and many of these measures have been expanded over the years with new measures continually being added.
+Measures to improve air quality have been carried out over a number years, and many of these measures have been expanded with new measures continually being added.
 East Ayrshire Council Environmental Health now has increasing involvement in the planning process, which helps ensure air quality is one of the prime considerations when new developments are planned.
 We are confident this process is working and has led to improvements in air quality.
+East Ayrshire Council has two smoke control areas in operation, namely the Grange Estate, Kilmarnock and Crossdene Estate, Crosshouse, which has improved air quality in these areas.